 - Example: suited for beginners, Arbor Ethos (women’s), Arbor Foundation (men’s)

-Completely flat boards are not super common these days, but they do have their advantages.
+Completely flat boards (also known as flat camber boards) are not super common these days, but they do have their advantages.
 Flat profiles are very stable and have a long effective edge that grips easily into any snow condition.
 These characteristics, along with their maneuverability, make them an appealing choice for beginners.
 Park riders gravitate to flat boards as well, due to their ability to really lock onto a rail and have lots of pop loaded in the tip and tail for jumps and tricks.

-It is increasingly common for snowboards to have a profile that includes both camber and rocker (and sometimes flat sections) into their overall appearance.
-Combining these elements gives a rider greater versatility in where they can ride, and keeps them feeling engaged with their board as they progress in ability.
+It is increasingly common for snowboards to have a profile that includes both camber and rocker (and sometimes flat sections) in their overall appearance.
+Combining these elements gives a rider greater versatility in where they can ride and keeps them feeling engaged with their board as they progress in ability.